timelordx/synology-cert-deploy/README.md

 1. Private Key Location:

-   Set the variable `new_key` to the location of the new private key you want to deploy.
+   To specify the location of the new private key, you have two options:

+   a.
+Manual Assignment: Set the script variable `new_key` to the desired file path.

    Example: